What is Human in Judgment? Comparing Automation Bias and Algorithm Aversion Between the United States Military Academy and the General Public: Automation Bias, International Politics, and AI Decision Support Systems

 However, the environment in which decision-makers---particularly military decision-makers in technical fields, such as target assessment---operate is changing as AI-driven technologies are introduced \citep{ONRonMilDecisions}.
 This raises the question of how human judgment over the use of force functions as AI and automated systems increasingly shape the battlefield and decision environments.
 AI DSS are a key potential use case for militaries applying AI on the battlefield.
 AI DSS consist of ``a class of algorithms that provide calculations to solve complex problems or improve task performance, and can suggest solutions that can either be accepted or rejected by a human expert'' \citep{ImpactsOfDSS}.
 AI DSS are already being used across sectors, from medicine to aviation.
 In military contexts, these systems are designed to leverage advances in sensing, data fusion, and machine learning to support human commanders in navigating complex battlefields \citep{HumanMachineWar, OODALoop}.

 Most military AI DSS are still in the research and development phases, but some are now being fielded.
 Military AI DSS can currently assist with tasks including situational awareness, pattern detection and prediction, course-of-action generation, enabling functions such as identifying friendly and adversary forces, routing forces, allocating logistics, collecting intelligence, and prioritizing medical care \citep{ImpactsOfDSS, NotOracles}.
 In Israel's operations in Gaza, the Israeli Defense Force has controversially used AI DSS Gospel and Lavender to generate targeting recommendations and search extensive databases of suspected combatants.\footnote{The specific controversies surrounding Israel's use of AI DSS are beyond the scope of the paper.
 It appears, however, initial reporting that Lavender would generate potential targets and human operators would only have seconds to make decisions on a strike, increasing the chance of errors, was likely incorrect.
-Instead, the confidence levels accepted by human commanders when identifying potentially valid targets were too low, which is less a function of the DSS's accuracy and more a matter of Israel's established rules of engagement \citep{Dwoskin}.} Likewise, in the Russia-Ukraine war, Ukraine uses AI DSS such as Delta, GisArta, and Kropyva to consolidate and query large volumes of battlefield sensor data and provide algorithmically-derived recommendations \citep{UkraineMOD, UberForArtillery}.
+Instead, the use of Lavender reflected the confidence levels accepted by human commanders, i.e. Israel's established rules of engagement \citep{Dwoskin}.} Likewise, in the Russia-Ukraine war, Ukraine uses AI DSS such as Delta, GisArta, and Kropyva to consolidate and query battlefield sensor data and provide algorithmically-derived recommendations \citep{UkraineMOD, UberForArtillery}.